Aidenseo3180/T/README.md

 -------
 This is a PyQt5 program that allows the user to download both sub-only and public twitch videos.
 The video will be downloaded in 1080p quality.
+Tested from Windows OS, haven't tested with Linux OS

 In order to use, please read **How to Use**.